X-Venture/nus-openapi-core/README.md

-# 🎓 NUS OpenAPI Parser & Language Server Core
+# 🎓 NUS OpenAPI Parser Core

-A comprehensive toolkit for **NUS students** to build sophisticated OpenAPI specification parsers with language server capabilities.
-This package provides everything you need to parse, validate, and analyze OpenAPI specifications with grammar support and AST processing.
+A clean, dependency-free toolkit for **NUS students** to parse, validate, and analyze OpenAPI specifications.
+This package provides everything you need to work with OpenAPI specs without complex external dependencies.

 ## 🌟 What You Get

 - **🔍 Smart OpenAPI Parser** - Parse, validate, and analyze YAML/JSON specifications
-- **⚡ Language Server** - Real-time validation, completion, and hover information
-- **📝 Grammar Support** - Tree-sitter based grammar parsing for syntax highlighting
-- **🌳 AST Processing** - Abstract Syntax Tree analysis and manipulation
 - **📚 Comprehensive Examples** - Learn from complete, working implementations
 - **🎯 Student-Friendly** - Designed specifically for NUS project requirements
+- **🚫 Zero Complex Dependencies** - No X-venture packages, clean and simple

 ## 🚀 Quick Start